Peziza domiciliana: Similar species

 Peziza domiciliana is similar in appearance to P. repanda and has often been mistaken for it.
 Peziza badia is darker brown, grows on the ground or well-decayed wood, and has longer spores measuring 15–19 by 7–10 μm.
 Other Peziza species have been reported to grow indoors, including P. varia and P. petersii.

 Habitat and distribution

-The fruit bodies of Peziza domiciliana grow singly, in groups, or in clusters on plaster, sand, gravel and coal-dust in cellars, caves, and greenhouses.
+The fruit bodies of P. domiciliana grow singly, in groups, or in clusters on plaster, sand, gravel and coal-dust in cellars, caves, and greenhouses.
 The species is known from Europe, North America, and South America (Argentina).
 The fungus has been identified as one of several responsible for the degradation of construction wood used in historical monuments in Moldavia.
 It has also been recorded from Deception Island of Antarctica, and from the eastern Himalayas.
 The fungus has been implicated in a case of hypersensitivity pneumonitis (called El Niño lung in the original report), in which a previously healthy woman developed severe dyspnea and was found to have restrictive lung disease and evidence of alveolitis.
 A search of her home, which had recently been flooded as a result of heavy rains, revealed the mushroom in her basement, and air sampling confirmed the presence of P. domiciliana spores.